Primero Enamel: versatile, chipresistant, low hardness

 Primero Enamel is build-up of three different glasscomponents that combined provide a robust chip-resistance and a low surface hardness.
 The first is a high melting glasscomponent containing leucite crystals, which act as stressbreakers and provide chip-resistance.
 The second glasscomponent is opalescent and the third a low-melting glasscomponent, that causes a hydrothermal surface gelation.
 The leucite crystalline content increases the load bearing capacity during chewing and makes Primero Enamel porcelain chip-resistant.
 The low surface hardness is obtained by an exchange reaction with saliva, which creates a water-rich and soft surface layer, with a hardness similar to natural enamel (HV 450-470).
 Opalescence is the optical effect of blue absorption, causing an orange tinge, when light is passing through.
 When light falls on the tooth against a dark background we can see that blue is absorbed.

 Primero Enamel has a strong opalescense through the presense of very fine calciumphosphate crystals

-Primero Enamel Porcelain has a structure consisting of three glas component, of which one contains Leucite crystals. in fysical and clinical testing the chipresistance of Primero Enmel was clearly proven.
-The photo shows a bridge that broke at a n average load of 144 kg after 1,2 million loading with 5 kg, without showing any chipping (Foto: Klinikum der Universität Regrsburg).
+Primero Enamel has a structure consisting of three glas component, of which one contains Leucite crystals. in fysical and clinical testing the chipresistance of Primero Enamel was clearly proven.
+The photo shows a bridge that broke at a n average load of 144 kg after 1,2 million loading with 5 kg, without showing any chipping (Foto: Klinikum der Universität Regensburg).

 Low surface hardness